kalxas/rasdaman/doc/main/04_ql-guide.rst

 slicing position rather than a selection interval.
 A section can be made in any dimension within a trim expression.
 Each section reduces the dimension by one.

+Like with trimming, a section must be within the spatial domain of the array, otherwise an error indicating that the subset domain extends outside of the array spatial domain will be thrown.

 **Syntax**